faruktt/mason_architecture/README.md

-# BIG Architecture — Laravel 11 Full Stack Project
+# Mason Architecture — Laravel 11 Full Stack Project

 A full-stack Laravel 11 website inspired by **Mason** , featuring a premium Bootstrap 5 frontend and a complete admin panel.